 In this section, we present our monthly analysis of modelled daily estimates of the percentage of the population testing positive for COVID-19 by single year of age over time.
-The estimates are from 23 November 2022 to 3 January 2023 for England and Wales, and 20 November to 31 December 2022 for Northern Ireland and Scotland.
+The estimates are from 21 December 2022 to 31 January 2023 for England, Wales, Northern Ireland and Scotland.